 You already know that carrots are incredibly healthy for you, but what about your dog?
 Can they eat carrots?
-The answer is yes, and they’re just as good for your pooch as they are for you.
+The answer is yes, carrots are just as good for dogs as they are for humans.

 Are Carrots Safe for Dogs?